Burning off on a residential property and the use of incinerators is banned.

 Barbeques are okay

-A fire lit for the purposes of cooking food for human consumption is exempt from this Local Law.
+A fire lit for the purposes of cooking food for human consumption and warmth on private land is exempt from this Local Law

 However, care should be taken so that smoke emissions are kept to a minimum.

-An area of 3 metres all around and above the BBQ is completely cleared of all flammable material.
+an area of three metres all around and above the BBQ is completely cleared of all flammable material

-The wind speed is less than 10kph (a light breeze that can be felt on the face and will rustle the leaves on trees).
+the wind speed is less than 10 kilometres per hour (a light breeze that can be felt on the face and will rustle the leaves on trees).

-Authorised Officers of Council and the Country Fire Authority may enter a property and use whatever means available and necessary, to extinguish a fire or incinerator if Local Laws have been breached.
+Authorised Officers of Council and the Country Fire Authority and Fire Rescue Victoria may enter a property and use whatever means available and necessary, to extinguish a fire or incinerator if Local Laws have been breached.